Fitness-for-Work Assessments

 For some jobs, regular assessments are necessary due to the traumatic or stressful nature of the role, regardless of each employee’s personal situation.

-Generally, though, mental fitness should be assessed before an employee returns to work following a mental health claim.
+Generally, though, mental fitness should be assessed before an employee returns to work.

 (High levels of work-related or personal stress or trauma can also be good reasons to seek a mental health assessment.)